 Fortunately, this project was made so much better by presence of my new KitchenAid mixer my parents got me for Christmas.
 The timing could not have been better.
 Could I have accomplished this with my hand mixer?
 Sure, but it was so much easier with the standing mixer.
 It is nice to regain use of your hands while the mixer is doing its job.
 I think I am really going to enjoy my new kitchen toy.

 The making of the cake itself was fairly simple.
 After mixing a big ole bowl of batter, I split it evenly into six bowls.
 Then came the messy part.
 I am a messy baker/cook to begin with, but when food dye is involved, I end up looking like a five year old after dying Easter eggs.
 The t-shirt I was wearing this day is great proof.
-I still have a little bit of food dye still lingering on my hands.

 I mixed two colors at a time.
 I only have two round cake pans, so I had to make the cake in three rounds.
 This was actually better because it allowed for a more even baking.
 I used parchment paper for easy removal from the pan.
 Then, I could get right to making the next two cakes.
-I didn’t take any pictures during this time because my hands were a bit of a mess, and I was so into my work.

 Once all six cakes were baked and cooled, I started to think about assembly.
 I went with the first notch on the cake leveler to make sure that each cake was a good height.
 Using the cake leveler was a game changer.
 Some people will just use a knife to level off the cake, but the results can be uneven.
 With this leveler, each layer was exactly the same height.
 I also used the first cake as a stencil to cut the sides of each cake so that they would all be the same size all the way around.

 Now that I had six even cakes, it was time to assemble.
 First, I whipped up my frosting.
 I made a bit extra than the recipe calls for because I had a plan which would require extra frosting.
 Using the mixer with the whisk attachment was a dream come true.
 My buttercream whipped up so fast I almost didn’t believe it.
+I seriously love my parents for giving me this game-changing gift.

 I took one of my 12 inch cake boards and cut it to an appropriate size for my cake box.
-I found these convenient cake boxes on Amazon that made this finished product look like something I picked up from a bakery.
+I found these convenient cake boxes that made this finished product look like something I picked up from a bakery.
 I placed the cake board on my handy rotating cake decorating stand.
 As is always the best idea when assembling a decorating a cake, I spread a little bit of frosting on the cake board and placed the first cake (the violet one) cut side up.
 I took a scoop of icing and made a crumb coat on top, followed by placing it in the freezer for a few minutes to set.
 I then put a coat of of frosting on top and smoothed it out with my cake spatula.
 I repeated this step five times with the other cakes.

 At this point I had cake that grew significantly in height and weight.
 It was now time to give this cake a complete crumb coat on the top and on the sides.
 I then stuck it back in the freezer.
 Now here comes the big part: giving the cake a frosting coat that doesn’t show crumbs and is evenly spread across all parts of the cake.
 It was a bit of a challenge, as I kept getting gaps where the red wanted pop out on the top edge.
 I just kept using my cake spatula to smooth everything out.
 It wasn’t perfect, but I did the best I could.